trek-view/basecamp/_posts/2021-08-13-turn-360-photos-into-360-video.md

 ---
 date: 2021-08-06
 title: "How to Create a 360 Video from a Timelapse of 360 Images"
-description: ""
+description: "A lesson, mostly, in wrangling metadata to ensure proper playback of 360 videos you've just created from a series of photos."
 categories: developers
-tags: [ffmpeg, exiftool]
+tags: [ffmpeg, exiftool, xmp, exif, google, youtube, video]
 author_staff_member: dgreenwood
 image: /assets/images/blog/2021-08-06
 featured_image: /assets/images/blog/2021-08-06